Sawyerville/jailwolf/README.md

 When applied to a container, this template will install with dependencies

-- icewolf
+- librewolf
 - noto fonts ( All the glyphs for the modern web )
 - xauth
 - mesa-dri ( 3D Support if available )
-- add user `icewolf`
+- add user `librewolf`
 - gives access to the socket `/tmp/.X11-unix/:0=` from inside the jail.

 This all adds up to a container size of: **~1.8 Gigabyte**

-To run the jailed icewolf from the host system please visit [jailwolf-install](https://github.com/sawyerville/jailwolf-install) for further instructions.
+To run the jailed librewolf from the host system please visit [jailwolf-install](https://github.com/sawyerville/jailwolf-install) for further instructions.

 ## Bootstrap